CHashtager/DotNetEngineerMasterclass/README.md

 # DotNet Engineer Masterclass

 This repository was born out of the challenges and questions faced during real software engineering interviews, offering in-depth coverage on a wide array of topics.
-This will be a prepration handbook for job interviews.
+This will be a preparation handbook for job interviews.

 ## Topics Covered